 A new element of the safety regulation amendments in 2024 is that safety cases must identify which of the described technical and other control measures are critical to safety.
-Control measures include the physical features of a facility, and elements of the operator's management system employed at the facility, that eliminate, prevent, reduce or mitigate the risk of major accident events and other hazardous events.
+Control measures include the physical features of a facility, and elements of the operator's management system employed at the facility, that eliminate, prevent, reduce or mitigate the risk of major accident events.
 They can take many forms including inter alia physical equipment, process control systems, management processes, operating or maintenance procedures, the emergency plan, key personnel and their actions.
 The regulatory requirement is specifically related to control measures that have been described and given credit in the Formal Safety Assessment process.
-That is, control measures that are critical to safety are control measures that are relevant to one or more MAEs.
+That is, control measures that are critical to safety are control measures that reduce risk for one or more MAEs.